Chief Deputy Daryl Wilson

 Major Matt Haines started his law enforcement career in 1995 as a Reserve Deputy with the Montgomery County Sheriff's Office.
 In 1996 he became a full-time Public Safety Dispatcher and part-time Patrol Officer with the City of Trotwood.
-A short time, later he accepted a full-time position as a Patrol Officer with the City of Trotwood and served as a member of the Trotwood Special Response Team.
+A short time later, he accepted a full-time position as a Trotwood Patrol Officer and also served as a member of the Trotwood Special Response Team.
 In 2002 Major Haines returned to the Montgomery County Sheriff's Office as a Deputy Sheriff assigned to Road Patrol.
 As a deputy his assignments included Harrison, Jefferson, and Washington Townships and he was a Field Training Officer.
 Major Haines has been an active member of the Montgomery County Regional Hostage Negotiation Team since 2005.

 In 2005, Major Haines was promoted to the rank of Sergeant and assigned to the Jail Division.
 In 2007, he transferred to the Support Services Division as a Dispatch Center Supervisor.
 He was selected to be the Administrative Sergeant in the newly formed Regional Dispatch Center in 2008.
 In 2012, he was promoted to Captain and was assigned as the Commander of the Regional Dispatch Center.

 Major Haines is a Montgomery County native and a graduate of Miamisburg High School.
 He earned a Bachelor's Degree in Fire and Arson Investigation and Police Administration from Eastern Kentucky University.
 He is a graduate of the Sinclair Community College Police Academy and has served as an instructor at local police academies.
 Haines is a member of the Sheriff’s Office Police Athletic and Activities League.